positlabs/Build-o-Matic/README.md

 WARNINGS
 ===========
 - Currently, the image optimizer will overwrite the original images.
-Compression is lossless, though.
+Compression is lossless, but it can cause merge conflicts in git.

 Future